Health Encyclopedia

 Home care

 • Medicines are used to treat H. pylori infection.
-Two or more medicines are usually taken together for about 2 weeks.
+Two or more medicines are usually taken together for about 2 weeks or more.
+Treatment depends on the underlying cause of peptic ulcers.
+Antibiotics may be given if H pylori infection is present.

 • Take all prescribed medicines as directed.
-Take all of the medicines until they are gone or you are told to stop.
+Take all of the medicines until your healthcare provider asks you to stop.
 This is very important.
 If you don't finish the medicines, the infection may remain and may be harder to treat.

 • Ask your healthcare provider what side effects the medicines might cause.
 These can include stomach cramps, diarrhea, or constipation.